pho3nixf1re/dotfiles/README.md

 - [starship](https://starship.rs/): `brew install starship`
 - [nvim](https://neovim.io/): `brew install neovim`

+## Git commit signing

+1. Install gnupg: `brew install gpg`
+2. Generate new key: `gpg --key-gen-full`
+3. Add to user settings in `.gitconfig-local` which is not checked in here.

 ## Environment secrets

 Place environment secrets into the local user `.zprofile` file.
 These will not